daBOB/xstream-tui/docs/system-architecture.md

 ## Architecture Overview

-xstream-tui implements a three-layer architecture with clean separation of concerns:
+xstream-tui implements a four-layer architecture with clean separation of concerns:

 ```
 ┌────────────────────────────────────────────────────────────────┐